amarjandu/landscape/README.md

 plastic pipes used for the irrigation system, and it also protects the Abelia from the hose.

-## Far Hellscape
+## Far Hellscape 🔥
 The far hellscape has gone through more changes due to its smaller size.
 Unfortunately there is no pre-photo showing off the bare dirt and dry grass.
-But if you use your imagination after seeing the pre photo from the first hellscape, it looks the exact same.
+But if you use your imagination after seeing the pre photo from the closer hellscape, it looks the exact same.
 Due to this area being the furthest from the water hose (and there for the most likely to be forgotten to be watered), its important to use plants in this space that are very drought tolerant.